 This program covers important background information on anatomy and physiology, medical terminology, insurance billing and coding, medical ethics, customer service, and legal aspects.
 This program is intended to provide students with a well-rounded introduction to medical administration so that a student can gain the necessary skills required - to either obtain or advance to a health care administration position.

-Four Weeks.
+Five Weeks.
 Two Evenings/Week, 6:00 PM - 9:00 PM.
 Two Saturdays, 9:00 AM - 3:00 PM.

 *Rates include books and supplies.
-Rates are for 2021-2022 and are subject to change.
+Rates are for 2023-2024 and are subject to change.
 Financial aid is available for those who qualify.